sniclasj/vexillological-vexation/TESTING.md

 ## Unfixed Bugs

 The only unfixed bug I have been unable to resolve is displayed in the image below.
 The 'Reset!' button text is slightly off-centre on the Safari Mobile Browser screen.
-This does not occur when testing responsiveness for desktop browsers such as Chrome and Edge.
+This does not occur when testing responsiveness for devices with screen sizes of medium and below in browsers such as Chrome and Edge.

 ![Game Page Bottom](documentation/testing/vex-vex-safari-mobile-game-page-updated-bottom.png)